Chart Color Schemes

 Population growth drivers in Derwent Park - Lutana are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Derwent Park - Lutana's population was around 4,648 as of Feb 2026, reflecting a decrease of 61 people since the 2021 Census which reported a population of 4,709.
-This change is inferred from the estimated resident population of 4,632 in June 2024 and an additional 36 validated new addresses since the Census date.
-The population density was 944 persons per square kilometer, relatively in line with averages across locations assessed by AreaSearch.
-Overseas migration contributed approximately 66.7% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia figures from 2024 with a base year of 2022 for each SA2 area.
+Based on AreaSearch's analysis, Derwent Park - Lutana's population is around 4,648 as of Feb 2026.
+This reflects a decrease of 61 people (1.3%) since the 2021 Census, which reported a population of 4,709 people.
+The change is inferred from the estimated resident population of 4,632 from the ABS as of June 2024 and an additional 36 validated new addresses since the Census date.
+This population level equates to a density ratio of 944 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 66.7% of overall population gains during recent periods.

 Frequently Asked Questions - Population